 No-Sew Denim Pocket Coasters

 Of course one of my favorite denim repurposing crafts is to use that heavy denim fabric to make these oh-so-cute Denim Pocket Coasters.
 They’re easy to make & completely no-sew.
 You know I love that!

-I insert a sturdy waterproof sheet (a cut section of a chip bag – eh hemmmm….) so that condensation from the drinking glass doesn’t soak through the fabric and onto my furniture.
+I insert a sturdy waterproof sheet (most of the time simply a small cut section of a chip bag – eh hemmmm….) so that condensation from the drinking glass doesn’t soak through the fabric and onto my furniture.